Dermatitis of the vulva

 The two types of vulvar dermatitis are endogenous and exogenous.

 ●Endogenous vulvar dermatitis is the term used to describe atopic dermatitis of the vulva.
 Atopic dermatitis has a familial predisposition, often begins in childhood, and is characterized by pruritus.
 Although some experts feel that vulvar involvement is unusual, even when there is severe and widespread atopic dermatitis elsewhere (picture 1), others believe it is more prevalent than previously acknowledged [4,5].
 In women with atopic dermatitis at nongenital periorificial sites, the occurrence of erythema in the labial folds, the perianal region, and in the skin between the buttocks probably represents endogenous vulvar dermatitis.
-(See "Epidemiology, clinical manifestations, and diagnosis of atopic dermatitis (eczema)".)
+(See "Pathogenesis, clinical manifestations, and diagnosis of atopic dermatitis (eczema)".)

 ●Exogenous vulvar dermatitis results from external factors, and is also called contact dermatitis (picture 2A-B).
 In allergic contact dermatitis (20 percent of cases), the trigger (allergen) induces an immune response, while in irritant contact dermatitis (80 percent of cases), the trigger (irritant) itself directly damages the skin.
 Although exposure to irritants may have been the initial cause of the dermatitis, secondary sensitization to allergens can also occur.